-Kate and Trudi will be presenting their project Residue: Anarchival Materiality in Archives at grunt gallery during Vancouver Independent Archives Week.
-It will take place at grunt gallery on April 5th, 7-8 PM.
+Kate and Trudi presented their project Residue: Anarchival Materiality in Archives at grunt gallery during Vancouver Independent Archives Week.
+It took place at grunt gallery on April 5th, 7-8 PM.

 Residue: Anarchival Materiality in Archives

 Trudi Lynn Smith and Kate Hennessy

 In this presentation we will discuss preliminary video and photographic work from our project Residue, in which we have been locating and documenting examples of what we call ‘anarchival materiality’ in archives.
 In recent months, we have searched the British Columbia Provincial Archives in Victoria for examples of chemical reactions, mould, rot, and other proximal interactions.
 These interactions usually render archival materials as fugitives––eluding preservation, and anarchival––marked for destruction.
 Our photographs and videos of these new forms acknowledge and visualize the agency of anarchival materiality, where the order and structure of human-made archives are challenged by the lively anarchy of the materials themselves.
 Classification systems, spatial organization, and human responsibilities and actions are all fundamentally reshaped and determined by the uncooperative residents of archives, who constantly remind their stewards of the transformative, organic, passing of time, and the collusion of natural processes in undermining the human desire for stability and persistence.